Health Benefits of Chia Seeds - Nature's Little Superfood

 Health benefits include assisting in glucose and cholesterol control, replacing the egg in recipes, portion control, as well as being a simple and quick way to get much of your recommended daily intake (RDI) of several different vitamins, minerals, EFA's and fiber.

 Will you be adding Chia to your diet?

 How Exactly Do Chia Seeds Benefit Me?

-Fibre Content: - The American Dietetic Association recommends 20-35 grams of fibre each day.
-However most Americans only eat approximately 12-15 grams.
-Chia contains almost 11grams of fibre per ounce.
-This means a generous sprinkle over your morning muesli or oatmeal could give you up to 42% of your RDI of fibre in a single serve!.
+Fiber Content: - The American Dietetic Association recommends 20-35 grams of fiber each day.
+However, most Americans only eat approximately 12-15 grams.
+Chia contains almost 11grams of fiber per ounce.
+This means a generous sprinkle over your morning muesli or oatmeal could give you up to 42% of your RDI of fiber in a single serve!.

 Omega 3 and 6 - Omega 3 and 6 are EFA's essential to your health - these build new cells and regulate several different processes in the body, as well as improving brain health.
 Chia seeds contain more omega-3 fatty acids than salmon if compared pound for pound, and is considered one of the more concentrated sources for omega 3 whilst also contain a high amount of omega 6.

 Another useful benefit of the omegas is the support they give to heart health and assist in keeping your skin, hair, and nails in peak condition.